Typing weird symbols

 Now I can treat myself to a caret.

-In fact for me, as of recent history, this setting has joined a long list of settings that my laptop now forgets after waking from sleep.
+For me, in recent history, this setting has joined a long list of settings that my laptop now forgets after waking from sleep.
 So, the downside is that now you can end up with the Caps Lock key actually locking in into ALL CAPITALS BECAUSE YOU ACTUALLY SOMETIMES PRESS IT NOW SO HOW DO YOU DISABLE CAPS LOCK?
 There is an annoying workaround:

 You can run the